 The best indicator that you need to clean your scalp and hair is itchiness.
-If you have itchy hair you are experiencing inflammation for all the debris that has accumulated and that is the main cause of hair loss.
+If you have itchy hair you are experiencing inflammation due to all the debris that has accumulated and that is the main cause of hair loss.

 The frequency of washing and the type of hair products used are essential factors in managing sweaty hair.
-Over-washing may strip the hair of its natural oils (swimmers that don’t use a swimming cap or athletes that wash their hair more than twice a day), while under-washing can lead to scalp issues.
+Over-washing may strip the hair of its natural oils (swimmers who don’t use a swimming cap or athletes who wash their hair more than twice a day) while under-washing can lead to scalp issues.
 Choosing the right hair products, such as chelating shampoos or sulfate-free options, can help cleanse the scalp effectively.

 To maintain a healthy scalp and hair, always shower after a workout.
-In this article you can find more information on why it is important to treat and prevent skin and hair conditions: Showering after workout
+In this article you can find more information on why it is important to treat and prevent skin and hair conditions: Showering after a workout.

-Understanding the impacts of sweaty hair to your scalp and hair
+Understanding the impacts of sweaty hair on your scalp and hair